navneetprasad1311/Automatic-Washing-Machine-Controller-FSM/README.md

   </pre>

   Additionally we included lid safety mechanism (`lid`) where the machine pauses automatically if the lid is opened during certain stages (e.g., Wash, Rinse, Spin) and valves (`input_valve`  `output_drain`) that open or close for a fixed number of clock cycles in those stages to control water flow.
+  And with inlusion of `lid` input, we have modified the **FILL** state to only transition to next state after the lid is closed

 ---